-But Colima is in prime territory to have fantastic eats.
-It’s influenced by its neighbours in Michoacan and Jalisco.
-But also its location in between two volcanoes and the jungle means land is fertile with plenty of sugar cane and coffee plantations, bananas, coconuts and plenty of tropical fruit.
+But also its location in between two volcanoes and the jungle means land is fertile with plenty of sugar cane and coffee plantations, bananas, coconuts and plenty of exotic fruits.

 I love how everything just makes sense in Mexico.

 But what also makes food in Colima so interesting is that it has a 3000 year culinary history.

 Visitors can find influence from Aboriginal, African, Filipino and Spanish cultures as well as a heavy influence from neighbouring states.

 Tasty Things to Eat in Colima Mexico